AdobeDocs/campaign-web-learn.en/help/design-the-delivery/create-content-with-the-ai-assistant-content-accelerator.md

 hide: no
 exl-id: 4204e19b-3b4b-42f1-ae60-1c4c6b44039e
 ---
-# Create content with the AI Assistant in Campaign - Content Accelerator
+# Create content with the AI Assistant for content generation

-Learn how to use the AI Assistant in Campaign - Content Accelerator to generate channel aware content for real-time 1:1 and batch campaigns that resonate with the target audience.
+Learn how to use the AI Assistant for content generation to generate channel aware content for real-time 1:1 and batch campaigns that resonate with the target audience.

 >[!VIDEO](https://video.tv.adobe.com/v/3433569/?learn=on)